ciaran-finnegan/secret-sharer-client/src/containers/About.md

 #### Hashing

-We use the SHA-256 hashing which is one of the four variants in the SHA-2 set.
-It isn&#39;t as widely used as SHA-1, though it appears to provide much better security.
+We use the SHA-256 hashing which is one of the four variants in the SHA-2 set, an improvement over the widely used SHA-1.

 #### Encryption